 No secret code here: The benefit of a cyber and information security degree

-Why a master’s degree?
+Why earn a cybersecurity master’s degree?

 According to the U.S. Bureau of Labor Statistics, cybersecurity jobs are expected to increase by 31% between 2019 and 2029, adding 35,500 positions over that period.
 Professionals with a bachelor’s degree in cybersecurity earned a median salary of $99,730 in 2019.